marcocusano/minecraft-roleplay/README.md

-**WARNING!!!
-THE CURRENT GUIDE IS ACTUALLY JUST A DOCUMENTATION AND I SHARED TECHNICAL INFORMATIONS ONLY SUCH AS [DATABASE STRUCTURE](https://github.com/marcocusano/minecraft-roleplay/wiki/Database-Structure).
-THE MINECRAFT PLUGIN (Roleplay Engine) AND THE VUE.JS WEB APPLICATION (Roleplay Management System) ARE STILL UNDER DEVELOPMENT.
-YOU MAY CLONE THIS REPO WHEN THIS MESSAGE WILL BE REMOVED AND WHEN YOU SEE A VERSION ON TOP OF THIS README FILE!**
+### **WARNING!!!
+THE CURRENT GUIDE IS ACTUALLY JUST A WORKING PROGRESS DOCUMENTATION AND I SHARED TECHNICAL INFORMATIONS ONLY, SUCH AS [DATABASE STRUCTURE](https://github.com/marcocusano/minecraft-roleplay/wiki/Database-Structure).
+THE MINECRAFT PLUGIN ([Roleplay Engine](https://github.com/marcocusano/minecraft-roleplay/wiki/Roleplay-Engine)) AND THE VUE.JS WEB APPLICATION ([Roleplay Management System](https://github.com/marcocusano/minecraft-roleplay/wiki/Roleplay-Management-System) ARE STILL UNDER DEVELOPMENT AS DESCRIBED BY THE FOLLOWING PHASES:**
+- **Phase 1 (Current)** - [Pilot](https://github.com/marcocusano/pilot) and [Vue-Pilot](https://github.com/marcocusano/vue-pilot): A Slim PHP Framework and a Vue.js library to manage the Web Application;
+- **Phase 2** - Layout: All web applications static pages, with static example datas;
+- **Phase 3** - GodMode: A working web application with a god powers!
+(No login / No permissions);
+- **Phase 4** - Web Release: The first working release of the web application;
+- **Phase 5** - Goto Minecraft: An alpha version of the Minecraft plugin;

+**YOU MAY CLONE THIS REPO WHEN THIS MESSAGE WILL BE REMOVED AND WHEN YOU SEE A VERSION ON TOP OF THIS README FILE!**

-**IN THE MEANWHILE, HERE IS A PREVIEW SCREEN OF THE VUE.JS APPLICATION!
+**IN THE MEANWHILE, HERE IS A PREVIEW SCREEN OF THE VUE.JS LOG-IN SCREEN!
 IT WILL CHANGE DURING THE DEVELOPMENT, SO STAY TUNED!!!**
 ![Minecraft Roleplay Management System](https://github.com/marcocusano/minecraft-roleplay/blob/main/assets/screen-login.png)

 # Minecraft Roleplay
 The definitive guide to host and code your own Minecraft Roleplay Server!
-Follow this guide to start a new self-configured Minecraft Server and a self-hosted Web Application.
+Follow this guide to start a new pre-configured Minecraft Server and Web Application.
-Please do not edit the code if you're not prepared to debug it by yourself.
 This Repo was made to self-host a working end-user project.
-If you find a bug from an existing feature you're free to open a pull request or contact me at [report@marcocusano.dev](mailto:report@marcocusano.dev)
+If you find a bug from an existing feature you're free to open a pull request.

 **Do not ask for support if you edit the code of your own, breaking everything cuz you're a PiZzA ChatGPTer**.\
 **That's a free project and you're free to use as free to leave!
 Don't you think so?**

 ## Requirements
+- Java (17+)
 - MySQL (5.2+)
 - NPM (9.7+)
 - Node.js (18.14+)
 - PHP (8.2+)
-- Java (17+)

 ## Server Setup
 The following guides include a Web Server installation and a Minecraft Server pre-configuration:
 - [Localhost](https://github.com/marcocusano/minecraft-roleplay/wiki/Localhost-Installation) (Windows + Docker + ZeroTier + Paper)\
-You can even check the `localhost` branch to get your pre-configured Docker localhost.
+You can even check the `localhost` branch to get your pre-configured Docker and Paper localhost.
 - [VPS or a Dedicated Server](https://github.com/marcocusano/minecraft-roleplay/wiki/Ubuntu-Installation) (Ubuntu + Paper + _(optional) Velocity_)\
 You can even check the `ubuntu` branch to get your pre-configured Ubuntu Server, then run `install-single.sh` for a single-server configuration or `install-multi.sh`